siniG/sagemaker-workshop/mlp_cnn/readme.md

 1) hyper-parameter
 2) activation functions
-3) number of instances or instance type

-Also, add more Dense (or fully connected) layers and observe if you can get better models.
+3) add more Dense (or fully connected) layers and observe if you can get better models.

 > NOTE: Refer to Gluon API (Basic Layers) at https://mxnet.incubator.apache.org/api/python/gluon.html